dragomano/Light-Portal/docs/src/nl/glossary.md

 ## Artikel

-Kaarten op de voorpagina die de inhoud weergeven die is ingesteld in de instellingen: forum boards of topics, pagina's, afbeeldingen enz.
+Cards on the front page that display the content set in the settings: forum boards or topics, pages, images, etc.

 ## categorie